Ana Amélia Lemos: Political career

 On March 15, 2010, Lemos announced her retirement from the RBS Group to start a political career.
-In her first race, she was a candidate of the Progressive Party (PP) for Senator by the state of Rio Grande do Sul, she was elected on October 3rd, 2010, with 29.54% of the votes, with more than 3,4 million votes.
+In her first race, she was a candidate of the Progressive Party (PP) for Senator by the state of Rio Grande do Sul, she was elected on October 3, 2010, with 29.54% of the votes, with more than 3,4 million votes.
 Since then, she has stood out in Congress: she was chosen four times as one of the ten best senators in the Congress in Focus award, in 2013 she was appointed by the Inter-Union Department of Parliamentary Advisory (Diap) as the most influential woman parliamentarian in the National Congress.

 At the presidential elections of 2018 Lemos is Geraldo Alckmin's running mate.

 Personal life

-Ana Amélia Lemos was married to lawyer and politician Omar Octavio Cardoso, who died in 2011.
+Lemos was married to lawyer and politician Omar Octavio Cardoso, who died in 2011.